ianlucas/cs2-inventory-simulator/docs/api.md

 ### Response

-- Returns `401` when using an invalid API key.
+- Returns `401` when using an invalid API key, or when `apiKey` is omitted and the `apiPublicSprayConsume` rule is disabled for the user.
+- Returns `429` when `apiKey` is omitted and the rate limit for the item has been exceeded.
 - Returns `400` when the user does not exist or target uid is not an equipped, unsealed graffiti with charges.
 - Returns `204` when the charge was consumed.